MicrosoftDocs/microsoft-salescopilot-docs/articles/suggested-replies.md

 1. Under **Environment**, select **Copilot AI**.
 1. Turn on **Copilot AI**.
 1. If the consent to move data outside of your region is available, select **Allow moving data outside boundaries**.
+1. To turn off generating and showing AI-generated sentiment analysis and participant statistics in [meeting recap](view-meeting-summary-recap.md), clear the **Store and show meeting and email AI-generated sentiment analysis and meeting participant statistics** checkbox.
 1. To turn on preview features, select **Try our newest preview features before they're rolled out to everyone.**.
     Preview features allow sellers to benefit from new features before they're generally available.
 Preview features are turned off by default.
 1. Select **Save**.